 I know mine sure did.

-If you have one — only 25% of American adults do — you probably haven’t updated it in months, maybe even years.
+If you have one — 50% of Americans with a college degree say they use LinkedIn, but only 9% of those with a high school diploma or less do — you probably haven’t updated it in months, maybe even years.

-I made my LinkedIn profile several years ago, and, except for a few basic job updates, I’ve barely looked at it.
+I made my LinkedIn profile several years ago, and, except for a few basic job updates, I barely looked at it.

 5 LinkedIn Profile Tips: Stand Out in Less Than 30 Minutes